Destinations Greece The Cyclades Santorini

 Must orderthe seafood platter + Mavrotragano

-A cliff-edge seafood room in Fira above Town Hall square — named for the Akrotiri Bronze Age date, the kitchen leans hard on what came in at Vlychada that morning.
-Whole grilled fish, raw seafood platters, an excellent Santorinian wine list.
-The kitchen’s better than a cliff-view address usually is.
+A cliff-edge seafood room in Fira above Town Hall square, named for the Akrotiri Bronze Age date, cooking hard off whatever landed at Vlychada that morning.
+Whole grilled fish, raw seafood platters, a strong Santorinian wine list.
+The kitchen is better than a cliff-view address usually bothers to be.
 Reserve the terrace.

 Fira · cliffsideSeafood-ledReserve terrace